riscvarchive/rvm-csi/gap-analysis.md

 ### [CMSIS][3]

-This is a software layer (+ other components) maintained by ARM to support their cores.
+This is a software layer (+ other components) maintained by Arm to support their cores.
 It is widely adopted.
 It is implicitly assumed that RVM-CSI is RISC-V's answer to CMSIS.

-If we need to encourage embedded developers to switch from ARM to RISC-V then we should pay attention to this API as it will be easier for those people to switch to using an API that looks similar.
+If we need to encourage embedded developers to switch from Arm to RISC-V then we should pay attention to this API as it will be easier for those people to switch to using an API that looks similar.
 However, it is not universally liked, so we should assess the scope for doing something better.
-In addition it is very specific to ARM cores, so cannot be adopted wholesale.
+In addition it is very specific to Arm cores, so cannot be adopted wholesale.

 The run-time API aspect of CMSIS is modular in 5 parts:
 - **Core(A)** or **Core(M)** present low-level interfaces to specific hardware components.
-There is no portability aspect here, indeed there are 2 separate versions of the API for different classes of ARM processor (A and M class).
-However, this is an essential mechanism by which ARM communicates to software developers how to control their cores, and an undoubtedly useful abstraction.
+There is no portability aspect here, indeed there are 2 separate versions of the API for different classes of Arm processor (A and M class).
+However, this is an essential mechanism by which Arm communicates to software developers how to control their cores, and an undoubtedly useful abstraction.
 It indirectly helps portability, by assisting in the writing of drivers etc. to contribute to higher-level portable software layers, even though the APIs themselves are not portable.
 - **RTOS** (v1 and v2) attempts to abstract RTOS functionality.
 This seems out of scope for RVM-CSI.
 - **Driver** presents a platform-agnostic driver API to allow standardized control of peripherals.
 This potentially aligns with RVM-CSI's portability goal.
 Drivers implemented to this API may themselves use the lower-level Core API.
 - **DSP** and **NN** present high-level APIs for DSP / Neural Network functionality.
 Whether this is in-scope for RVM-CSI may depend on how much hardware-specific content needs to be implemented underneath these APIs.
 Being relatively high-level, it may be hard to get the APIs right, to serve the requirements of a large user base; so we should check the level of adoption if possible.
 If these interfaces are widely used, then there would be a case for including this functionality within RVM-CSI.
 However, as a general principle, it is not within the RVM-CSI remit to supply general-purpose software libraries.

 There are also a number of components of CMSIS beyond run-time software support:
 - **DAP** is firmware for debuggers conforming to the CoreSight debugging framework.
 Not in scope for RVM-CSI.
 - **SVD** specifies a file format describing memory-mapped peripheral registers (typically used to communicate this information to an IDE or other tool).
-This is useful, and RISC-V should consider either adopting the same format (for compatibility with existing ARM systems) or doing something equivalent.
+This is useful, and RISC-V should consider either adopting the same format (for compatibility with existing Arm systems) or doing something equivalent.
 The relationship of this to Unified Discovery in RISC-V should be considered.
 - **Pack** and  **Toolbox** (formerly **Build**) are about software package management.
 It is potentially within scope for RVM-CSI to specify the way in which RVM-CSI implementations should be packaged and delivered to end users, such that knowledge of a new platform, and code to support it, can be easily installed into a toolkit, for example.
-- **Zone** is very specific software related to ARM's security features so is not in scope for RVM-CSI.
+- **Zone** is very specific software related to Arm's security features so is not in scope for RVM-CSI.

 ### [T-Head CSI][2]